 - Community engagement and networking with institutions/organizations in Washington D.C. and beyond.

 - A dance community that supports the multitude of identities and experiences our students bring to the program.

-Join us for the Dance Program’s Prospective Student Day on February 15, 2020!
+Join us for the Dance Program’s Preview Day on February 15, 2020!
 This is a full day of dance at AU.
 You’ll take class taught by dance faculty, participate in Level Placement before classes begin and learn more about studying dance at AU.
 It is also a great opportunity to meet other prospective and current dance students, make friends and familiarize yourself with our campus.

-If you are unable to join us for Prospective Dance Student Day, we would be happy to arrange another time for you to visit the Dance Program, schedule a tour and chat with a faculty member.
+If you are unable to join us for Dance Program Preview Day, we would be happy to arrange another time for you to visit the Dance Program, schedule a tour and chat with a faculty member.
 Please send an email to firstname.lastname@example.org, with the following information:

 - Current year in school, and where you are from.